madflojo/blog/posts/2014-12-23-building-self-healing-apps-with-saltapi.md

 popularity: False
 slug: building-self-healing-applications-with-salt-api
 title: "Building Self-Healing Applications with Saltstack"
-description: This article will explore creating an application that detects errors and corrects them by integrating Saltstack's API into it's own logic
+description: This article will explore creating an application that detects errors and corrects them by integrating Saltstack's API
 post_id: 125
 categories:
 - Python